- How to Write a French Resume (With Template)

 - Renforcement de la fidélisation de la clientèle grâce à un suivi personnalisé

-In France, there are 2 ways to start your work experience bullet points:
+In France, there are two ways to start your work experience bullet points:

-- With action verbs conjugated in present or past tense
+- With action verbs conjugated in the present or past tense

-Using the first method is common, and many people write their work experience section like this.
-However, just like in English, the use of strong action verbs can help you stand out from other applicants by showing you’re a proactive and qualified candidate.
+Using the first method is the traditional way, and many people write their work experience section like this.
+However, today you can use strong action verbs to show you’re a proactive and qualified candidate.

-If you don’t have much work experience, don’t forget to add your volunteer work and job-relevant internships in this section.
+If you don’t have much work experience, add volunteer work and job-relevant internships to this section.

 5. Make your education clear to French employers (‘formation‘)

-When applying for a job abroad, you’ll need to present your educational background a little differently by providing equivalent qualifications.
+When applying for a job abroad, you’ll need to alter your educational section to provide equivalent qualifications because French recruiters are unlikely to understand the American education system.

-Educational background is highly valued in the French job market, so you want to make sure employers clearly understand that you’re qualified for the job.
+Educational background is highly valued in the French job market, so make sure employers clearly understand that you’re qualified for the job.

 Here’s a quick rundown of French equivalents of American diplomas:

-- High school diploma or GED are equivalent to the French bac
+- High school diplomas/GEDs are equivalent to the French bac

 - Technical diplomas are equivalent to the French CAP

-- Associate’s degree is the equivalent to the French BTS, DEUST, or DUT (“bac+2”)
+- Associate’s degrees are the equivalent to the French BTS, DEUST, or DUT (“bac+2”)

 - Bachelor’s degrees are equivalent to a French Licence (“bac+3”)